telkheir/network-file-shares-permissions/README.md

 <h1>Network File Shares and Permissions</h1>

-Point of tutorial
-This project was another follow up to the <a href = "https://github.com/telkheir/implementing-active-directory">implementing Active Directory in Azure</a> tutorial.
+This tutorial is another follow up to the <a href = "https://github.com/telkheir/implementing-active-directory">implementing Active Directory in Azure</a> tutorial.

 <h2>Environments and Technologies Used</h2>